You are here

 Section 1.
 By-Laws Amendments.

-These By-Laws may be altered, amended, or repealed by the affirmative vote of at least four-fifths of the members of the Board then in office, at any meeting of the Board if notice of such proposed action be contained in the notice of such meeting.
+These By-Laws may be altered, amended, or repealed by the affirmative vote of at least four-fifths of the Trustees then in office, at any meeting of the Board or by unanimous written consent.
+Notice of such proposed action must be contained in the notice of such meeting or request for unanimous written consent.
+In the case where membership approval is required under the District of Columbia Nonprofit Corporation Act, the Organizational Members will be requested to ratify such amendment approved by the Board.